Vancouver in December: Festive Fun For Non-Skiers

 Since 1999, the CP Rail Holiday Train has been traveling across the country, stopping in communities and bringing smiles to all those who come to see it.

-During the free event, the train brings celebrities who play live music to entertain the crowds.
+During this complimentary event, the train brings celebrities who play live music to entertain the crowds.
 The illuminated train collects non-perishable food and cash donations for the food bank.

 Ride The Stanley Park Holiday Train

-After being closed for two years, the merriest train in Vancouver reopens in Stanley Park with its Bright Nights event.
+In December, the merriest train in Vancouver runs in Stanley Park with its Bright Nights event.
 The Christmas train is popular amongst locals who bring their families to enjoy a crisp ride through a forest filled with festive lights.

 Go Tubing On Seymour Mountain